 How does Speaking of Rhythm work?

 This is the key to turning the spoken sounds into music: singing rhythmelodies in Clave.
-The Clave pattern may or may not be played literally as one of the parts of the ensemble, however the Clave feeling is the guiding principle in all of the rhythms I present as part of Speaking of Rhythm.
+The Clave feeling is the guiding principle in all of the rhythms I present as part of the Speaking of Rhythm series.

 Here's a portion of the first lesson for Afoxé